Apply for a passport

 Procedure

-You must apply for a passport in person at your local office:
+You must apply for a passport in person at the office:

-- Make an appointment at your local citizens' office.
+- Make an appointment at your local civil affairs office.

-- Bring all the necessary documents with you to the appointment.
+- Bring all required documents with you to the appointment.

 -

 Your fingerprints will be taken.
-These are usually the prints of both your index fingers.
+This usually involves the prints of both your index fingers.

-- Your fingerprints will be taken solely for storage in the passport's chip and will be stored at the local government office until you collect your passport.
-Your fingerprints will then be deleted and will only be stored on your passport's chip.
+- Your fingerprints are taken solely for storage on the passport’s chip and are stored at the local government office until you pick up your passport.
+After that, your fingerprints are deleted and remain only on the chip of your passport.

-- Children under the age of 6 do not have to provide fingerprints or signatures.
+- Children under the age of 6 do not need to provide fingerprints or sign the application.

-- Your local government office will inform you when you can collect your passport.
-You can authorize another adult in writing to collect your passport from the office.
+- Your local government office will notify you when you can pick up your passport.
+You may authorize another adult in writing to pick up your passport at the office.

-- Alternatively, you can have the identity document sent to your domestic address by mail for a fee and have it handed over to you personally at your front door.
+- Alternatively, you can have the travel document sent by mail to your domestic residential address for a fee and have it delivered personally to your front door.

 Remark